-- Pulpal anesthesia of one or two teeth. - Situations in which regional block are contraindicated (e.g.: bleeding disorders). - 3.
-Aid in the diagnosis of pulpal discomfort. - As an adjunctive technique following nerve block if partial anesthesia is present.
+- 1. Pulpal anesthesia of one or two teeth. - 2.
+Situations in which regional block are contraindicated (e.g.: bleeding disorders). - 3.
+Aid in the diagnosis of pulpal discomfort. - 4.
+As an adjunctive technique following nerve block if partial anesthesia is present.

-Infiltration- Fig.: intraligamentary injection-the position point the of the of needle the periodontal space
+Fig.: Infiltration intraligamentary injection-the position of the point of the needle is in the periodontal space Contraindications:

-Contraindications: